English Comp. and Fundmentals: An Integrated Reading and Writing Project

 13] Writing about multitasking.
 And now, let's do this revising together.
 Use the following outline for an essay on multitasking, including your two article summaries and the two personal experience paragraphs you wrote.
 On the draft, we will add the works cited section and cite the summaries to complete the documentation of sources.

 Homework: Finish revising the separate paragraphs into an essay, completing the introductory and concluding paragraphs.
-It is due at the start of the next class.

 Next class: Pair-share, peer reviewing the multitasking essay

 Return to R. Dollieslager's home page